microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-05.md

 1. Run the following command to start the app locally.

     ```shell
-    docker compose up --build -d
+    docker compose up --build --remove-orphans
     ```

 1. Open the browser to http://localhost and play a game.

 1. Open the Azure portal and navigate to your new Application Insights resource.

 1. In the `Transaction search` blade, you should see a list of requests made to the app.
 Search for transactions from the last 24 hours.
 You will see transactions from the localhost.
     > Note: It may take a few minutes for the transactions to be processed in Application Insights.

 ### Add Application Insights to the app running in App Service